HSLdevcom/jore4-deploy/README.md

 - Will connect to the `postgres` database within the instance using db admin credentials from `hsl-jore4-dev-vault`.
 (That were generated with the database provisioning playbook)
 - Will create the `jore4dev` database in PostgreSQL

+### Setting up database users

+Preliminaries:

+- Bastion host is provisioned
+- Database is provisioned
+- Own SSH key is generated [based on Wiki](https://github.com/HSLdevcom/jore4/blob/main/wiki/onboarding.md) to access the bastion host.
+- `jore4dev` database is created within the database instance

+`playdev play-configure-db-users.yml`

+- Will set up a temporary SSH tunnel to the PostgreSQL instance
+- Will connect to the `jore4dev` database within the instance using db admin credentials from `hsl-jore4-dev-vault`.
+(That were generated with the database provisioning playbook)
+- Will generate usernames and passwords and place them to `hsl-jore4-dev-vault` (`hasura-username`, `hasura-password`, `jore3importer-username`, `jore3importer-password`, etc.)
+- Will create `dbhasuradev` and `dbjore3importer` database users in the `jore4dev` database
+- Sets up permissions for these application users